 - Return to the slow cooker and cook on low for an additional 30 minutes.

 - Serve the shredded chicken taco meat in your desired way (as tacos, taco bowls, taco salads, or lettuce wraps).
-Top with your desired taco toppings.

-Instant Pot directions:
+Instant Pot Directions:

-- Place all ingredients into an Instant Pot.
-Lock the lid in place and flip the vent valve to the “Sealing” position.
+- Lock the lid in place and flip the vent valve to the “Sealing” position.

-- Select the “Poultry” or “High Pressure” setting, then use the +/- buttons to adjust the cooking time to 14-16 minutes (depending on how thick your chicken breasts are).
+- Select the “Poultry” or “High Pressure” setting, then use the +/- buttons to adjust the cooking time to 14-16 minutes, depending on how thick your chicken breasts are.

 - When cooking time is up, allow the pressure to release naturally for 10-15 minutes before releasing any residual steam.

-- Carefully remove the lid after all steam has been released.
-Shred the chicken with 2 forks directly in the pot.
+- Shred the chicken with 2 forks directly in the pot.
 If the chicken seems too watery, select the “Saute” setting and cook until liquid is reduced to your desired level, 5-8 minutes.

 - Serve the shredded chicken taco meat in your desired way (as tacos, taco bowls, taco salads, or lettuce wraps).
-Top with your desired taco toppings.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.